-The British Isles is growing as a foodie destination – and for good reason.
-With fresh seafood, local farmed meats and homegrown fruit and vegetables galore, Britain is overflowing with quality seasonal produce, which is being used by an ever-growing pool of talented chefs intent on shaking up the concept of British food.
+The British Isles is growing as a foodie destination, thanks to its ever-evolving roster of brilliant food festivals.
+With fresh seafood, locally farmed meats and homegrown fruit and vegetables galore, Britain is overflowing with quality seasonal produce, which is being used by a pool of talented chefs intent on shaking up the concept of British food.
 From oysters on the coast to restaurant pop-ups in the capital, these are the best food festivals in the UK to book now.

 Various destinations around the UK